arkency/posts/posts/2017-01-02-on-upcoming-immutable-string-literals-in-ruby.md

 ---
-title: "On upcoming immutable string literals in Ruby"
 created_at: 2017-01-02 11:23:52 +0100
 publish: true
 author: Robert Pankowecki
 tags: [ 'ruby', 'immutable', 'string' ]
 newsletter: arkency_form
 ---

+# On upcoming immutable string literals in Ruby

 Today I checked one of the solutions made by our [Junior Rails Developer class](/junior-rails-developer/) student.
 As part of the course they make Rails apps but also learn from smaller